narendraencipher/solution/index.md

-In  this section we will talk about the  solution to all the vulnerabilities present on the Threads application:
+In  this section we will talk about the  solution to all the vulnerabilities present on the Threads application.
+Threads web application consist of various vulnerabilities with different levels of severity like Low, Medium, High & critical.
+Vulnerabilities and their solution  are mentioned according to their category below :

-## Low severity challenges
+## Low

 ### Self-XSS